 7. Re-Work on Your Title

 Typically your working title will not be the final one.
 Titles usually begin as a topical idea, but blog posts often morph into something more interesting than that.
-Don’t be afraid to spend a significant portion of your creativity time working on the title—after the blog post is fully written.
+Don’t be afraid to spend a significant portion of your creative time working on the title—after the blog post is fully written.
 Even though the title consists of just a few words, it plays a crucial part to draw readers in.

 Blog writing continues to grow in importance as a critical part of doing business in today’s marketplace.
 Honing your blog writing skills acts as an opportunity to improve your reach and increase your impact as you draw readers through the buyer’s journey.